-The Offsite Construction Expo: Atlanta Speakers
+The Offsite Construction Summit: Atlanta Speakers

-Join us in Atlanta, GA, on Wednesday, November 15, 2023, for a full day of presentations from some of the brightest minds and rising stars in the offsite construction industry.
+The Offsite Construction Summit arrived in Atlanta, GA, on Wednesday, November 15, 2023, for a full day of presentations from some of the brightest minds and rising stars in the offsite construction industry.

 Call for Presentations